Home Page

 BMKT 673 - Advanced Applied Modeling.
 3 Credits.

-Prereq., BMKT 670, BMKT 642, and BMIS 625 This course focuses on applied statistics, improving students' statistical fluency and modeling.
+Prereq., BGEN 516.
+This course focuses on applied statistics, improving students' statistical fluency and modeling.
 We cover resampling statistics to solidify our basic statistical understanding, improve our programming, and learn this vital technique to understanding uncertainty.
 We cover linear regression modeling extensively in the next section of the course.
 The final half of the course covers applied predictive and explanatory modeling using cutting-edge tools from our statistical software package.
 This course has weekly programming assignments.
 Level: Graduate

 BMKT 680 - Big Data and Innovation.
 2 Credits.